sai-prasanna/bert-experiments/README.md

 Note: These experiments were run through course of time and now stiched together into single scripts.
 So it might be better to run the training and evaluation commands in them one by one.

-5. Train the CNN classifier on head patterns normed and raw.
+5. Train the CNN classifier on attention patterns normed and raw.
 ```sh
 python classify_attention_patterns.py
 python classify_normed_patterns.py